Princes in the Tower: Early writers

-Robert Fabyan's Chronicles of London, compiled around 30 years after the princes' disappearance, names Richard as murderer.
+Robert Fabyan's Chronicles of London, compiled around 30 years after the princes' disappearance, names Richard III as murderer.

-Thomas More (a Tudor loyalist who had grown up in the household of John Morton, an avowed foe of Richard III) wrote The History of King Richard III, c.1513.
+Thomas More (a Tudor loyalist who had grown up in the household of archbishop John Morton, an avowed foe of Richard III) wrote The History of King Richard III, c.1513.
 This identified Sir James Tyrrell as the murderer, acting on Richard's orders.
 Tyrrell was the loyal servant of Richard III who is said to have confessed to the murder of the princes before his execution for treason in 1502.
 In his history, More said that the princes were smothered to death in their beds by two agents of Tyrrell (Miles Forrest and John Dighton) and were then buried "at the stayre foote, metely depe in the grounde vnder a great heape of stones", but were later disinterred and buried in a secret place.
 (Metely is a Middle English word describing a size as "moderate, normal, average.")
 Historian Tim Thornton claimed that the sons of Miles Forrest were at court in Henry VIII's England, and Thomas More's contacts with them could have given him the detail of the murder.
+More wrote his account with the intention of writing about a moral point rather than a closely mirrored history.
+While More's account does rely on some firsthand sources, the account is generally taken from other sources.